-Box Hill Speech Pathology has expert clinicians who are very experienced in treating early and more advanced stuttering, and can help you discover how to stop stuttering.
+Box Hill Speech Pathology have clinicians who are very experienced in treating early and more advanced stuttering, and can help you discover how to control stuttering.

 What is stuttering?

 Stuttering is a motor speech problem that causes a breakdown in the production and flow of speech.
 It usually begins when children are between 2 and 4 years old.
 Typically, people think of stuttering as being sound, word or phrase repetitions, for example ‘w-w-w-would you like to play?’.
 Can-can-can we go soon? / I really like, I really like, I really um like ice cream.’
 However, stuttering can also present as stuck or blocked sound production.
 This can cause delays before speaking (sometimes with evident effort) or hesitations and pauses during conversations.
 Stuttering may also be characterised by stretching of sounds, called elongations, for example ‘Ca——-n we go soon?

 Is there a difference between Children Stuttering & Dysfluent Language?

 Many young children progress through a phase of being quite dysfluent, often when they are having a burst of language growth.
 However, these periods of dysfluency should not last long nor should they frequently recur.
 It can be difficult to determine if dysfluency is ‘normal’ or stuttering, so it is wise to obtain an experienced speech pathologist’s opinion if you are unsure.
 We can show you how to manage stuttering.

 Should I wait and see if the stuttering resolves on its own?